Terry Glenn: Personal life

 Glenn had seven children.
 Glenn was promoted to offensive coordinator for the Texas Revolution of the Champions Indoor Football League on April 3, 2015.

 In 2001, Glenn was arrested for assaulting the mother of his son.
 In 2005, Glenn was arrested for public intoxication and public urination in a Jack in the Box parking lot.
-Glenn worked on several non profit projects with his girlfriend at the time, a Dallas County Law Enforcement officer which targeted Domestic violence awareness.
-The two later became engaged and continued their work in non profit aid as well as the two actively public speaking.
-Both later separated not citing their reasons for calling off the engagement in 2007, but announced they will remain supportive and present in each others future endeavors.
-The two did maintain their friendship, and have been photographed by each others side years later.
+Glenn worked on several nonprofit projects with his girlfriend at the time, a Dallas County law enforcement officer.
+The projects targeted domestic violence awareness.
+The two later became engaged and continued their work in nonprofit aid as well as the two actively public speaking.
+They later separated, not citing their reasons for calling off the engagement in 2007, but announced they would remain supportive and present in each other's future endeavors.
+The two did maintain their friendship, and were photographed by each other's side years later.
 In 2009, Glenn was arrested on charges of public intoxication and possession of marijuana.
 Glenn was arrested in 2010 for auto theft of a rental car.

 Death

-Glenn died at the age of 43 following a one-vehicle rollover traffic accident on November 20, 2017, in Irving, Texas, near Dallas, which left his fiancee slightly injured.
-His autopsy showed Glenn’s blood-alcohol content was more than twice the legal limit when he died.
+Glenn died at the age of 43 following a one-vehicle rollover traffic accident on November 20, 2017, in Irving, Texas, near Dallas, which left his fiancée slightly injured.
+His autopsy showed Glenn's blood-alcohol content was more than twice the legal limit for driving when he died.